 Stockholm is undoubtedly one of the most liberal, open-minded cities in Europe, where tolerance of LGBT individuals is internationally acclaimed.
 Its love of ABBA and Eurovision are just two reminders of it’s camp, colourful history.

-Although the gay area is smaller than cities like London and Berlin, the warm and loving attitude of most Swede’s makes Stockholm a favourite amongst gay visitors.
+Although the gay area is smaller than cities like London and Berlin, the warm and loving attitude of most Swede’s makes Stockholm a favourite among gay visitors.
 Gay bars and club nights are very popular here and attract a mixed crowd; young and old, men and women.

 The annual Stockholm Gay Pride is perhaps the best time to visit, taking place in July and August, it’s a festival of love and hope that has become one of the biggest events in Stockholm, regularly attracting thousands of visitors each year.